 Through the support of Staman and his friends, family and colleagues from across the country and around the world, more than $10 million has been raised.
 Our objectives are to discover practical solutions and to provide hope for people with physical disabilities.
 Researchers have already made an extraordinary discovery focused on the regeneration of insulating fat for spinal nerves not significantly damaged during the injury.

 The MNI and TIRR Memorial Hermann are uniquely prepared to care for victims of spinal cord injury.
 Patients with spinal cord injury face weeks, months or years of rehabilitation after suffering a serious injury or disease.
 Memorial Hermann is the only institution in the greater Houston area to provide a full continuum of care from its Level I trauma center through rehabilitation.
-TIRR Memorial Hermann is one of seven designated centers in the Christopher and Dana Reeve Foundation NeuroRecovery Network and has been ranked one of America’s Best Rehabilitation Hospitals by U.S. News & World Report for the past 27 years.
+TIRR Memorial Hermann is one of seven designated centers in the Christopher and Dana Reeve Foundation NeuroRecovery Network and has been ranked one of America’s Best Rehabilitation Hospitals by U.S. News & World Report since 1990.

 With your help, The Staman Ogilvie Fund can change the future for those who suffer from spinal cord injuries.
 Please consider making a gift to the Ogilvie Fund today.
-If you are interested in making a multi-year commitment or need more information, please contact the Memorial Hermann Foundation at by phone 713-242-4400 or by email at email@example.com.
+If you are interested in making a multi-year commitment or need more information, please contact the Memorial Hermann Foundation at (713) 242-4400 or by email at firstname.lastname@example.org.